dreaminforce/LWCLab/README.md

 Once both processes are up, open http://localhost:3000.
 Enter a prompt in the chat panel, click **Generate**, and the preview pane will refresh with the latest component.
 The last conversation and code snapshot are cached in `sessionStorage` so a browser refresh keeps your progress.

+## Deploy to Salesforce
+1. Generate a component so the preview pane shows the latest HTML/JS/CSS.
+2. Click **Deploy to Salesforce** in the preview header.
+3. Enter your Salesforce username and password (append your security token if your org requires one).
+4. The server logs in with jsforce and deploys the `preview` Lightning Web Component bundle via the Metadata API.

+**Environment variables**
+- `SF_LOGIN_URL` (optional): override the login endpoint (use `https://test.salesforce.com` for sandboxes).
+- `SF_API_VERSION` (optional): defaults to `60.0` if not set.
+- `SF_DEPLOY_TIMEOUT_MS` (optional): override the deploy wait timeout (defaults to 300000 ms).

+Credentials are sent only to your local API server and are never stored.

 ## Daily Workflow Tips
 - Every time you generate, the files in `src/modules/gen/preview` are overwritten.
 I've added them to gitIgnore so that they don't bug you on every refresh.
 - The API sanitises generated markup to enforce valid LWC semantics; check the terminal logs if a prompt fails.